-If your application for an Electronic Travel Authority (ETA) was lodged online or through a travel agent and you received a system message advising you to "refer to Embassy" or "refer Embassy website", you will need to send the following information by email to email@example.com.
-Please see instructions for lodging an ETA with the Australian High Commission in Kuala Lumpur for more information.
+If your online application for an ETA was not approved, you will need to send further information by email to firstname.lastname@example.org.
+Please follow the instructions here.
 Please do not approach the High Commission in person.

-Applications that do not include all required information will experience delays, or may be decided on the basis of material already before the Department of Home Affairs.
+Applications that do not include all required information will experience delays, or may be decided on the basis of material already before an officer.

-Please do not book flights or make travel commitments until you have a visa to travel to Australia.
+Please do not finalise flights or travel commitments until you have a visa to travel to Australia.

 No, an ETA does not permit you to pick fruit, or undertake other paid work, in Australia.